 Two intersecting lines that make a right angle are called perpendicular lines.

-The slope of the lines differs because the slope of one line is the negative reciprocal of the slope of the other.
+The slope of the lines differs because the slope of one (non-vertical) line is the negative reciprocal of the slope of the other.

-Perpendicular lines aren’t present in all shapes, although they’re always found in squares, right-angled triangles, and rectangles.
+Perpendicular lines aren’t present in all shapes, although theyโre always found in squares, right-angled triangles, and rectangles.

 How to calculate a perpendicular line